Authenion Documentation

 3. Run the setup command.

-5. Read and accept the Software Terms & Conditions.
-This will complete the setup process.
+Read and accept the Software Terms & Conditions to complete the setup process.

 4. Start & Stop Services